falue/waldo/docs/docs.md

 # General Setup (using pi and waldo via SSH)

+## Powering raspberry Pi
+Use a 5V 2.5A power adaptor.
+2.2A is too few and the yellow "flash" icon is displaying, potentially corrupting SD cards or causing other problems.

 ## Set fixed IP for raspberry pi
 1. Edit **/etc/dhcpcd.conf** , enable static ip config: